pavan-kumar-s/ARR_rebuttal/Rebuttal.md

 **Weakness-1:**
 It is only evaluated on four NER datasets: JNLPBA, BC5CDR, CoNLL2003, CrossNER.
 There are other benchmarks, the authors must extend their experiments on those benchmarks too.

 We thank the reviewer for this suggestion.
 We have extended the evaluation from 4 to **8 NER datasets**, adding four new benchmarks spanning both domains: NCBI-Disease and BC2GM (biomedical), and WNUT-17 and FiNER-ORD (general/financial).
-EMPIRE's behavior is consistent on the new datasets — e.g., at α=0 the Information Leakage drops from 0.191→0.126 on NCBI-Disease (−34%), 0.070→0.030 on BC2GM (−58%), and 0.092→0.060 on FiNER-ORD (−35%) relative to Native splits, matching the trends on the original four.
+EMPIRE's behavior is consistent on the new datasets — e.g., at α=0 the Information Leakage drops from 0.191→0.126 on NCBI-Disease (−34%), 0.070→0.030 on BC2GM (−58%), and 0.092→0.060 on FiNER-ORD (−35%) relative to Native splits, matching the trends on the original four (check response to **Reviewer nw2z** on **Weakness 1**).

 **Action:** We will extend all main tables (Tables 1–4) to the full set of 8 datasets in the revised version and update the dataset description in Section 4.1.